The Purpose of a Budget and 11 Reasons Why You Need One

 Budgeting Puts You in Control

-When I was drowning in debt, I felt like I worked for the credit card companies.
-After rent, food spending, and utilities, most of my money went toward my card balances.
+The purpose of a budget became crystal clear to me when I was drowning in debt.
+I felt like I worked for the credit card companies.
+After rent, food costs, and utilities, most of my money went toward my card balances.
+I felt like I had no control over my spending or finances.
+That was until I started budgeting.

 Budgeting Takes the Stress Out of Money Management

-Which is more stressful: paying all your bills on time or going on a shopping binge and then having no idea how you will pay your credit card bills when they arrive?
+Which is more stressful: paying all your bills on time or going on a shopping binge and having no idea how you will pay your credit card bills when they arrive?

+The purpose of a budget is to bring peace of mind and control over your finances.
+How many hours of sleep have you lost worrying about money?
 Uncertainty is stressful.
 Knowing is not stressful at all.
-When you create a smart budget, the nights of tossing and turning are over.
+When you create an intelligent budget, the nights of tossing and turning are over.

 A budget is like having all the answers to the test beforehand.
 You know where your money is going and when before you get paid.
 When a bill comes in, you already know how to pay it.